 For the student that is new to EMS, it will typically take two years to attain your paramedic license.
-Students that are already EMTs and have the prerequisites for the second year can complete the paramedic certificate in three semesters with the final semester being summer.
+Students who are already EMTs and have the prerequisites for the second year can complete the paramedic certificate in 12 months.